-Inmodel structure, if the energy distribution passes through only a few efficient routes, the maintenance cost for the whole system would decrease (Bodini, 2012).
-On the other hand, a highly redundant network which is less organized would have a lower AMI value.
+In a food web model, if the energy distribution passes through only a few efficient routes, the maintenance cost for the whole system would decrease (Bodini, 2012).
+On the other hand, a highly redundant network that is less organized would have a lower AMI value.
 It follows that AMI value is expected to be lower at the early immature stage of the ecosystem (Mukherjee et al., 2019).
-From our data, though theAMI of GS1 was marginally higher than that of GC1, it would be higher in low disturbance conditions
+In this study, the marginally higher AMI in the GS1 than in GC1 suggests that the upper slope was in lower physical disturbance conditions than the canyon head.

 The turnover rate (or residence time) of OM can be considered as a function of stock size and energy transfer in/out of the stock.
 In deep-sea studies, scientists quantify the sediment stock and the POC fluxes and thus derive the turnover rate (e.g., Rowe et al., 2008).
-However, the quantification of OM turnover is far more complicated because of the varying sediment composition and taxonomic assemblages with different locations.
-From another point of view, the turnover rate also describes the mechanism for consuming OM through aerobic or anaerobic utilization by the whole benthic community (Rowe et al., 1990).
+However, the quantification of OM turnover is far more complicated because of the varying OM composition and taxonomic assemblages at different locations.
+The turnover rate also describes the mechanism for consuming OM through aerobic or anaerobic utilization by the whole benthic community (Rowe et al., 1990).
 Therefore, carbon stocks divided by the oxygen demand (i.e., TOU, DOU, and BMU) in terms of carbon equivalents can be adopted as an alternative method of OC turnover rate derivation.

-The turnover time of total OC estimated by the model results (Table.
-15) was in order of decade in the canyon head, while it appeared to be over a century on the slope.
-The turnover time in GC1 (63year) is similar to the turnover rate reported at the head of Mississippi Canyon (57 years; Rowe et al., 2008).
-Similarly, this rate of GS1 (101 years) is also similar to the turnover on the slope station near the Demerara Abyssal Plain (132 years; Rowe et al., 1990).
+The turnover time of total OC estimated by the model results (Table 15) was in the time scale of decades in the canyon head, while it appeared to be over a century on the slope.
+The turnover time in GC1 (63 year) is similar to the turnover rate reported at the head of Mississippi Canyon (57 years; Rowe et al., 2008).
+Similarly, the turnover rate of GS1 (101 years) is similar to the turnover on the slope station near the Demerara Abyssal Plain (132 years; Rowe et al., 1990).
 The longer residence time in GS1 corresponds to the interpretation of FCI, revealing the carbon is recycled in the slope habitat.

-On the other hand, though the turnover time derived from the direct measurement wasshorter than that derived from modeled estimations, it is not unlikely to be true.
-For example, Rowe et al. (1991) reported the residence time on a mean of 11 years on the continental shelf, which is 150 meters deep.Hence, this contradiction might be attributed to theunderestimated bioturbation or physical disturbance in the natural environment.
+On the other hand, the turnover time derived from the direct measurements of TOU, DOU, or BMU was much shorter than that derived from modeled estimations.
+For example, Rowe et al. (1991) reported the OC residence time on a mean of 11 years on the continental shelf, which is 150 meters deep.
+The longer OC turnover rates estimated by models might be because the models underestimate the bioturbation or physical disturbance in the natural environment.
+Note that though Rowe et al. (1990, 1991, and 2008) calculated the OC turnover time as OC stocks divided by the OC fluxes; Rowe et al (1990, 1991) used the sediment trap-measured POC fluxes, while Rowe et al. (2008) used the measured SCOC as the OC fluxes.

 Burial efficiency and carbon sequestration in the GPSC